Onkar155/Amazon-clone-/README.md

 # Amazon-clone-
-follow this link to see the last product
+follow this link to see web

 https://clone-e8449.web.app/